brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 4/1 Thessalonians 4 3 bht.md

 3. "This is the particular virtue in which their sanctification was to be manifested.
 And here and elsewhere emphasis is laid upon purity of life, because licentiousness was bred in the bone of the converts from heathenism, and fornication was in Greece considered a venial transgression."

 ### Archibald T. Robertson:
-1. "Your sanctification... as being 'the will of God'."
+1. "Paul makes a sharp and pointed stand here for the Christian idea of sanctification as being 'the will of God'."
-2. "Paul makes a sharp and pointed stand here for the Christian idea of sanctification."
+2. "Pagan religion did not demand sexual purity of its devotees, the gods and goddesses being grossly immoral."
-3. "Pagan religion did not demand sexual purity of its devotees."
+3. "Priestesses were in the temples for the service of the men who came."

 ### John Gill:
 1. "Sanctification is internal or external.
-Internal sanctification is the work of the Spirit of God, and is a principle of spiritual life in the soul...
-External sanctification arises from this, and lies in holiness of life and conversation."
+Internal sanctification is the work of the Spirit of God, a flexion of the will to the will of God, and a settlement of the affections on divine things.
+External sanctification lies in holiness of life and conversation."
-2. "This is his approving will, or what is well pleasing in his sight, being agreeable to his nature, and divine perfections, particularly his holiness, in which he is glorious."
+2. "This is the will of God, the will of His purpose and decree, that he wills the salvation of any by Jesus Christ, he also wills their sanctification in heart and life, and here and hereafter."
-3. "Abstinence from [fornication] being a branch of external holiness; and because that this sin was common among the Gentiles, and not esteemed a sin by them."
+3. "Abstaining from fornication is a branch of external holiness, and it is particularly mentioned because this sin was common among the Gentiles and not esteemed a sin by them."

 ### John Wesley:
 1. "Sanctification — Entire holiness of heart and life: particular branches of it are subjoined."